• Skip to primary navigation

 L’agnello correva nel prato.

-The lamb was running through the meadow.
+The lamb was running through the field.

 One of the reasons lambs are so closely associated with the Easter tradition is because in Christian symbolism, they represent the Son of God (Figlio di Dio) sacrificing himself for all of humanity.
 In fact, Jesus (Gesù) is often referred to as the Lamb of God (Agnello di Dio) in biblical literature.